 The MHELP instruction controls a set of trace and dump facilities.
 Options are selected by an absolute expression in the MHELP operand field.
 MHELP statements can occur anywhere in open code or in macro definitions.
-MHELP options remain in effect continuously until superseded by another MHELP statement.
-Appendix B, "Sample Macro Trace and Dump (MHELP)" is a sample MHELP trace and dump.
+MHELP options remain in effect until superseded by another MHELP statement.